bluesky-social/atproto-website/content/guides/name-resolution.md

+---
+title: Name Resolution
+summary: How to resolve usernames in the at:// protocol.
+---

 # Name Resolution

 "User" names in ADX are mapped to domain names.
 A name resolves to a DID, which in turn resolves to a DID Document containing the user's signing pubkey and hosting service.